DPetrusma/genesys-adversaries/readme.md

 - Get the source link updated
 - Make it clear somehow that the credit goes to Stoo Goff for the design - I want it obvious that it was "Built by Stoo Goff, nlx3647, and SkyJedi", not me
 - Maybe fiddle with some of the colours and icons to make them less SW and more Genesys
-- Make implement work better somehow?
+- Make implements work better somehow?
 - Some tweaked and keyworded (maybe ranked) abilities: lesser amphibious, regeneration
 - CC Dreadgazer to use opposed checks?
 - Spellchecks, capitilisation, and grammar